Name any human that doesn’t adore food variety?

 I really wanted to go in on the Baba Ganoush and Falafel, but after deliberating with the help of RAFAEL Cafe’s serving staff, we settled on Chicken Shawarma to start.

 The Shawarma was a mellow mouthful of balanced textures and tastes.
+I abhor pickles with a passion, but the shawarma would be less than memorable without their tart kick.
 The garlic sauce, tomato, pickles, cucumber, tahini and mixed leaves, married themselves well, and resulted in a filling conclusion.